Letter written on 13 December 1871 by D. to someone who appears to be a relative or very close friend.

 A letter from Reverend G. M. Daniel of Hoboken, New Jersey to May Nelson of Brooklyn, New York thanking her for the Christmas offering.

-The diary of F.M.
+This collection contains the diary of F.M.
 Dansby, an Episcopalian priest in Birmingham, Jeffereson County, Alabama.
+The diary only covers the Sundays of each month, where Dansby indicates where he preached and on what texts.

 Correspondence, speeches, and writings, relating to his work as a surgeon with the 1st Regiment of Louisiana Volunteers, stationed in Tampico, Mexico, during the Mexican War.